 Comparative Literature is the home Program for the Graduate Emphasis in Translation Studies.
-The current Advisor for the TS Emphasis is Professor Dominique Jullien (Chair, Comparative Literature).
+The current advisors for the TS Emphasis are Professor Tom Mazanec (mazanec@ucsb.edu) and Professor Giancarlo Tursi (gtursi@ucsb.edu).

 Courses in Translation Studies engage the theoretical questions that are germane to a philosophy of translation and that inform the practice of translation.